Intermarché–Wanty

-Intermarché–Wanty is a Belgian professional road cycling team that competes as a UCI WorldTeam, the highest level in men's professional cycling.
-The team is sponsored by the French supermarket chain Intermarché and Belgian engineering firm Groupe Wanty.
+Intermarché–Wanty was a Belgian professional road cycling team that competed as a UCI WorldTeam, the highest level in men's professional cycling.
+The team was sponsored by the French supermarket chain Intermarché and Belgian engineering firm Groupe Wanty.

 Founded in 2008, the team spent over a decade competing in the UCI Continental Circuits and select UCI WorldTour events as a wildcard entrant.
 In September 2020, it acquired a WorldTeam licence from the disbanded CCC Pro Team, allowing it to compete full-time in the WorldTour from the 2021 season onward.

+The team ceased to exist at the end of 2025 and merged with Lotto to form Lotto–Intermarché.